 Three database management options are available.
 All of them operate at the QuerySurge Scenario level.
 It is important to be aware that these options apply only to your results data, not to any testing assets (i.e., QueryPairs, Suites, Scenarios are unaffected by these options).

 - Delete – Deletes all the data associated with the Scenario, including the result data returned during Scenario execution as well as the high-level summary results.

-- Archive – Produces a .sql file containing all the resultsets returned to QuerySurge during Scenario execution, and deletes the underlying tables containing the result data.
-High-level test result data is not deleted, however.
-The resulting .sql file for the Scenario can be archived and can be used to restore the data to the system at a later date using the Restore Utility option.
+- Archive – Produces a .sql file containing all the results returned to QuerySurge during Scenario execution, and deletes the underlying tables containing the results data.
+High-level test results are not deleted, however.
+The resulting .sql file for the Scenario can be archived and used to restore the data to the system at a later date using the Restore Utility option.

 Note: Archive files should be moved off of the QuerySurge application server to long-term storage as soon as possible.
 This both recovers disk space and protects your files.Note: The Restore Utility reads archive files from the /../backups/ directory on the QuerySurge application server.
 To restore from an archive, the archive file must be copied back to the backups directory prior to executing a Restore operation, if it has been moved to long-term storage.

-- Export – Produces a .sql file containing all the resultsets returned to QuerySurge during Scenario execution.
+- Export – Produces a .sql file containing all the results returned to QuerySurge during Scenario execution.
 No data is deleted from QuerySurge.